 4. Have a (loose) theme.

 Maybe not strictly necessary, but come on— everybody loves a theme!
-You might decide to play mainly 90s music or serve only Mexican-themed drinks; a theme doesn’t have to be prescriptive, and can add to the fun.
+You might decide to play mainly 90s music, play fun group games, or serve only mid-century-themed drinks; a theme doesn’t have to be prescriptive, and can add to the fun.

-Because my party's on a Sunday, I decided to give it a “holiday brunch” vibe; from scones and strata on the menu to an apropos “sweatpants and sequins” suggested dress code, it'll artfully combine (or at least that's the hope) two of my favourite things: lazy Sundays and partying with friends.
+For example, if your party is on a Sunday, you could give it a “holiday brunch” vibe; from scones and strata on the menu to an apropos “sweatpants and sequins” suggested dress code.
+This way, you can artfully combine lazy Sundays and partying with friends.

 People will bring wine to your party, that’s a given.
 Have some beer in the fridge for those who don’t like wine.
 Sparkling water and sodas for kids and those who don’t want to drink alcohol, of course.
 But the real draw to the drink station should be unique to your party: something festive and fun, that you can make in a pitcher or a punch bowl so you don’t have to be playing bartender all night.

 It’s the little things that make people smile, and that they’ll remember when the hangover wears off.
 Decorate one wall with a “photo booth” backdrop for festive selfies, hang some mistletoe over the mirror in the bathroom, place strategic bowls of chips or plates of cookies around your home.
-Lighting is a big one for me: the more candles strewn about, the better.
+Lighting is a big one: the more candles or string lights strewn about, the better.

 The whole point of a party is to spend time with your guests in the spirit of celebration.
 If one of the dishes is burnt or if the prosecco runs out early, no one will care.
 Chances are, no one will notice.
-Pour yourself a drink, put on your favorite track and go chat up a friend.
+Pour yourself a drink, put on your favorite track, and chat with a friend.
 You deserve it!